brsynth/amn_release/README.md

 Also, one can clone the git locally and install a **conda** environment we provide, to be used for the project once it's linked to your jupyter environment.
 This will provide better reproducibility than the colab install.
 We recommend this option for computationally costly usage of the repository.

 A **tutorial** is available as the notebook `Tutorial.ipynb`.
 This is a good place to start, going through all the detailed steps for building and training an AMN model.

+Note: For local installs, only Linux (Ubuntu 22.04) and MacOS (Monterey) have been tested, but Windows should work.

 ## Installation instructions: